gloodata/gd-slack-utils/README.md

 - `MS_INDEX_NAME`: Name of the MeiliSearch index.
 Defaults to "SearchIndex"
 - `MS_PRIMARY_KEY`: Primary key field for documents.
 Defaults to "id"

 These environment variables can also be overridden using command line arguments.
-Run `python src/archiveimporter.py --help` for more information.
+Run `uv run src/archiveimporter.py --help` for more information.